Healthy Generations

 Since 1985, Healthy Generations has raised funds to support the goal it shares with the Canadian Paediatric Society of improving the health and well-being of children and youth.

-Healthy Generations does so by supporting two priority projects: Paediatric Resident Advocacy Education, and Healthy Child Uganda.
+Healthy Generations does so by supporting three priority projects: the Dr. Barry Adams Paediatric Resident Advocacy Education Grant, the Kent Saylor Bursary for Indigenous Medical Students and Healthy Child Uganda.

 Funding Priorities